bademarc/nooter-s-farm/CRASHOUT-ONLINE.md

-# Crashout Game - Online Implementation
+# Crashout Game - Online Implementation (Free Tier)

-This document explains how the online implementation of the Crashout game works using Vercel, Redis and Cron jobs.
+This document explains how the online implementation of the Crashout game works using Vercel, Redis and Cron jobs, optimized for Vercel's free Hobby tier.

 ## Architecture Overview